suneel0101/django-buddy/README.md

 # Purpose
 This will create a Django project for you that is already built with a landing page with login and a logged in homepage.
 The templates use Twitter Boostrap CSS and JS.
+You can also deploy directly to Heroku in the same one line.

 # Dependencies
-pip, virtualenv
+pip, virtualenv, Heroku Toolbelt (https://toolbelt.herokuapp.com/)

 # Create your project
 1. Select the destination where you want your project to live, i.e. /Users/cooldude/Documents/MyProjects/